 A PET-CT scan combines a CT scan and a PET scan into one.

-You have a PET-CT scan to find out more about where exactly your stomach cancer is and whether it has spread.
+You have a PET-CT scan to find out more about where exactly your oesophageal cancer is and whether it has spread.
 It can help doctors work out whether tissue is active cancer or not.

 What is a PET-CT scan?